opensearch-project/security/README.md

 # Search Guard Security Plugin for ES 1.x
 Elasticsearch security for free.

+##Search Guard for Elasticsearch 2 is coming in Feb.
+2016

 Search Guard is a free and open source plugin for Elasticsearch which provides security features.
+Currently only Elasticsearch 1.5, 1.6 and 1.7 is supported, Search Guard for Elasticsearch 2 is coming in Feb.
+2016.

 ![Logo](https://raw.githubusercontent.com/floragunncom/sg-assets/master/logo/sg_logo_small.jpg)